SteelCompendium/data-md-dse/Bestiary/Monsters/Medusas/Statblocks/Medusa.md

         tier3: Slowed (save ends); or if M < 4 restrained (save ends)
       - name: Effect
         effect: A target with cover reduces the potency by 1, while a slowed target increases the potency by 1.
-A target restrained this way magi- cally begins to turn to stone, and a target who ends two consecutive turns restrained this way is petrified
+A target restrained this way magically begins to turn to stone, and a target who ends two consecutive turns restrained this way is petrified.
   - type: feature
     feature_type: ability
     name: Nimble Escape